Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - In layman terms, you must have seen how bees build their honeycomb by aligning hexagonal wax cells.
 - This is a relatively simple project which uses the components as depicted in the following figure.
 - For accompanying visual illustration see this.
+- That, plus the ability to store and transmit data via the cloud, has created a moment that’s ripe for digital twin adoption.
+- The convergence of digital twinning with automation and artificial intelligence will yield benefits in a vast spectrum of industries, many of which already are creating and using digital twins.
 -

 # Words 01